microsoft/Multilingual-App-Toolkit/samples/DocViewerUWP/README.md

 Before enabling the Multilingual Application Toolkit (MAT) in a UWP project, the source culture must be set.
 To set the default langauge first open `Package.appxmanifest`.
-From the Application tab, set the feault language.
+From the Application tab, set the default language.

 Once MAT is enabled, you should add resource files if you don't yet have any.